Arthur Gourounlian: Career

+In 2023, Gourounlian and Dowling featured in a documentary Brian & Arthur’s Very Modern Family and released a book titled Brian and Arthur’s Modern Family: Births, Marriages, Deaths and Everything.

 Personal life

-On 30 July 2015, Gourounlian married television presenter and two-time Big Brother winner, Brian Dowling at a ceremony in Powerscourt Estate, Co.
-Wicklow.
+On 30 July 2015, Gourounlian married television presenter and two-time Big Brother winner, Brian Dowling at a ceremony in Powerscourt Estate, County Wicklow, Ireland.
 In 2021, they bought a house in Dowling's home county of Kildare.
 On 1 September 2022, Gourounlian and Dowling welcomed their first child, a daughter named Blake Maria Rose Dowling Gourounlian.
+On 23 June 2024, they welcomed a second daughter Blu Amar Rose Dowling Gourounlian.
 Dowling's sister Aoife acted as surrogate for the couple.